701 8th Street, N.W.Suite 700

 Mr. Campos' practice consists of advising and defending corporate management teams and boards of directors with respect to SEC enforcement, FCPA and internal investigations, criminal prosecutions, securities and international regulation, and corporate governance.

-Beginning in 2002, Mr. Campos was appointed twice by the President and confirmed by the U.S. Senate as a Commissioner of the Securities and Exchange Commission (SEC), and served until 2007.
+Beginning in 2002, Mr. Campos was appointed twice by the President George W. Bush and confirmed by the U.S. Senate as a Commissioner of the Securities and Exchange Commission (SEC), and served until 2007.

-Prior to being nominated to the Commission, Mr. Campos was one of two principal owner-executives of El Dorado Communications, a radio broadcasting company, at its headquarters in Houston.
-He began his career as an officer in the U.S. Air Force.
-After attending Harvard Law School, he worked in Los Angeles for major law firms as a corporate transactions/securities lawyer and litigator.
+Prior to being nominated to the SEC, Mr. Campos was an entrepreneur and one of two principal owner-executives of El Dorado Communications, a radio broadcasting company, at its headquarters in Houston.
+He began his career after graduating from the U.S. Air Force Academy and served as an officer in the U.S. Air Force.
+After his Air Force service, he received his MBA from UCLA and later attended Harvard Law School.
+He worked in Los Angeles for major law firms as a corporate transactions/securities lawyer and litigator.
 Mr. Campos also served as a federal prosecutor for five years in the U.S. Attorney's Office in Los Angeles.
 He prosecuted complex and violent narcotics cartels and, in a celebrated trial, convicted defendants for the kidnapping and murder of a DEA Agent.

 Former SEC Commissioner Roel Campos